niloysh/open5gs-k8s/labs/lab1/lab1.md

 # Lab 1: Understanding the core deployment

-In this lab, participants will learn how the 5G Core network is deployed in a Kubernetes environment.
-This will involve examining Kubernetes manifests, exploring how network functions are configured and deployed, and understanding communication and configuration across network functions.
+In this lab, participants will learn how the 5G core network is deployed in a Kubernetes environment.
+This will involve examining Kubernetes manifests, exploring how network functions (NFs) are configured and deployed, and understanding communication and configuration across network functions.

 ### Prerequisites
 Before starting, review Kubernetes concepts such as Deployment, Service, ConfigMap, and Multus network attachment, as covered in the [testbed-automator labs](https://github.com/niloysh/testbed-automator/blob/main/labs/lab1/lab1.md).

 ## Overview

 The Open5GS setup is organized into two main directories: common and slices.
-The common directory includes a sub-directory for each network function (NF), containing Kubernetes manifests that define each NF’s configuration, deployment, and service structure.
+The common directory includes a sub-directory for each NF, containing Kubernetes manifests that define each NF’s configuration, deployment, and service structure.

 ## 1. Review the AMF ConfigMap
 - Open the ConfigMap file in the amf directory.
 This file contains the main configuration for the AMF.